 The 8th SIMM-posium will be hosted by the Creative Arts Research Institute and the Queensland Conservatorium Griffith University, in a close collaboration with the international research platform SIMM (Social Impact of Music Making).

 Building on the highly engaging last two SIMM-posia in Paris (Philharmonie de Paris, 2021) and London (Guildhall School, 2022), this year’s SIMM-posium will feature presentations, thematic panels, keynotes, and performances exploring the social impact of music making across a wide range of cultural contexts.
-Delegates are warmly encouraged to join in person in Brisbane, however online presentations will be accommodated where necessary, and the event will be livestreamed.
+Delegates are warmly encouraged to join in person in Meanjin / Brisbane, however online presentations have also been scheduled where necessary, and the event will be livestreamed to registered delegates.

 - Social impact of music making in Oceania